AdobeDocs/experience-manager-65.en/help/assets/config-dms7.md

 #### Configure color management {#configuring-color-management}

-Dynamic media color management lets you color correct assets.
+Dynamic Media color management lets you color correct assets.
 With color correction, ingested assets retain their color space (RGB, CMYK, Gray) and embedded color profile.
 When you request a dynamic rendition, the image color is corrected into the target color space using CMYK, RGB, or Gray output.
 See [Configure Image Presets](/help/assets/managing-image-presets.md).

 To configure the default color properties so color correction is enabled when images are requested: